animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 more.

-The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for GemFire's XML namespace.
+The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for VMware GemFire's XML namespace.
 With XML, you could use the `gfe` XML schema for configuration and the `gfe-data` XML schema for data access.
 For more details. see [Bootstrapping GemFire with the Spring Container](bootstrap.html).